askmike/gekko/docs/Plugins.md

       enabled: true,
       method: 'DEMA',
       candleSize: 5,
-      historySize: 20
+      historySize: 20,
+      talib: {
+        enabled: false,
+        version: '1.0.2'
       }
+    }

-- enabeld tells gekko it should calculate advice.
+- `enabled` tells gekko it should calculate advice.
-- Method tells gekko what indicator it should calculate.
+- `method` tells gekko what indicator it should calculate.
-- candleSize tells Gekko the size of the candles (in minutes) you want to calculate the indicator over.
+- `candleSize` tells Gekko the size of the candles (in minutes) you want to calculate the indicator over.
 If you want MACD advice over hourly candles set this to 60.
-- historySize tells gekko how much historical candles Gekko needs before it can calculate the initial advise.
+- `historySize` tells gekko how much historical candles Gekko needs before it can calculate the initial advise.

 ### IMPORTANT NOTES